The Truth About Cholesterol

 Determining if you are at risk

-According to the American Heart Association, people over the age of 20 should get their cholesterol levels checked every four to six years.3 Along with your lipid profile numbers, your doctor will also look at other risk factors such as your age, gender, family history, smoking status, other comorbidities such as diabetes, high blood pressure, etc., to determine if you are at an increased risk of developing heart disease.3
+According to the American Heart Association, people over the age of 20 should get their cholesterol levels checked every four to six years.3 Along with your lipid profile numbers, your doctor will also look at other factors such as your age, gender, family history, smoking status, and other measures such as blood sugar and blood pressure to determine your heart health status.3

 What is the solution?

 So what should you do if your doctor tells you need to reduce your LDL levels and increase your HDL levels in your body?
-According to the 2013 American Heart Association/American College of Cardiology (AHA/ACC) guidelines on lifestyle management to reduce cardiovascular risk,4 consuming a dietary pattern that emphasizes fresh fruits, vegetables, whole grains, legumes, lean meats such as poultry and omega-3 rich fish (salmon, halibut, tuna, mackerel), unsaturated fats such as olive and avocado oils, and nuts is beneficial in lowering LDL cholesterol.
+According to the 2013 American Heart Association/American College of Cardiology (AHA/ACC), guidelines on lifestyle management to reduce cardiovascular risk4 include consuming a dietary pattern that emphasizes fresh fruits, vegetables, whole grains, legumes, lean meats such as poultry and omega-3 rich fish (salmon, halibut, tuna, mackerel), unsaturated fats such as olive and avocado oils, and nuts, which is beneficial in lowering LDL cholesterol.

 - Third report of the National Cholesterol Education Program (NCEP) Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III) Final Report.
 Circulation.
 2002;106:3143.